-- (1) An affected person must, immediately on entering the Territory, travel directly to: - (a) the person's place of residence; or - (b) another place that is suitable for the person to reside in. - (2) Subject to paragraph (5)(b), an affected person must remain at the person's place of residence or other suitable place for the ACT required quarantine period. - (3) While residing at the residence or suitable place under this Direction, the affected person must do the following: - (a) not leave the residence or place except: - (i) for the purposes of obtaining medical care or medical supplies; or - (ii) for the purposes of complying with a legal obligation; or - (iii) in an emergency situation; or - (iv) to provide an essential service; or - (v) to leave the Territory by a direct route;
+- (1) An affected person must, immediately on entering the Territory, travel directly to: - (a) the person's place of residence; or - (b) another place that is suitable for the person to reside in. - (2) Subject to paragraph (5)(b), an affected person must remain at the person's place of residence or other suitable place for the ACT required quarantine period. - (3) While residing at the residence or suitable place under this Direction, the affected person must do the following: - (a) not leave the residence or place other than in an emergency situation; - (b) not allow any other person to enter the residence or place unless: - (i) that other person usually lives at the residence or place or the other person is also complying with an obligation under this Direction; or - (ii) the entry is for medical or emergency purposes; or - (iii) the entry is to a place (other than a residence) for the purposes of delivering food or essential items; - (c) otherwise comply with the NSW Health self-isolation guideline. - (4) An affected person must, when not at the person's usual place of residence or other suitable place mentioned in subsection (2), take all reasonable steps to minimise contact with other persons. - (5) An affected person must, if directed in writing to do so by an emergency services officer: - (a) be tested for COVID-19 and provide information about the date, time and location of the test; or

-- (b) not allow any other person to enter the residence or place unless: - (i) that other person usually lives at the residence or place or the other person is also complying with an obligation under this Direction; or - (ii) the entry is for medical or emergency purposes; or - (iii) the entry is to a place (other than a residence) for the purposes of delivering food or essential items; - (c) otherwise comply with the NSW Health self-isolation guideline. - (4) An affected person must, when not at the person's usual place of residence or other suitable place mentioned in subsection (1), take all reasonable steps to minimise contact with other persons. - (5) An affected person must, if directed in writing to do so by an emergency services officer: - (a) be tested for COVID-19 and provide information about the date, time and location of the test; or - (b) continue to comply with this section for a further period, not exceeding 14 days, specified by the emergency services officer. - (6) This section does not apply to an affected person who has been quarantined in a State or the Australian Capital Territory for a continuous period of 14 days since the person has been in the relevant COVID-19 affected area, COVID-19 place of concern or COVID-19 place of high concern and who provides documentary evidence to an emergency services officer that the person has completed the 14 day quarantine period. - (7) To avoid doubt, this section applies to an affected person who at the time the person entered the Territory was not an affected person for the purposes of this section. - (8) In this section:
+- (b) continue to comply with this section for a further period, not exceeding 14 days, specified by the emergency services officer. - (6) To avoid doubt, this section applies to an affected person who at the time the person entered the Territory was not an affected person for the purposes of this section.